 |On this page…|

-If a minimal slblocks.m file meets your needs, then create a new slblocks.m file, based on the example below
+If a minimal slblocks.m file meets your needs, then create a new file based on Example of a Minimal slblocks.m File.

 function blkStruct = slblocks % Specify that the product should appear in the library browser % and be cached in its repository Browser.Library = 'mylib'; Browser.Name = 'My Library'; blkStruct.Browser = Browser;